Rhinosinusitis in children

 What should I be aware of?

-Children with one-sided rhinorrhea and foul odour need to see an otolaryngologist as soon as possible to rule out the presence of a foreign object in one of the nostrils.
+Children with one-sided rhinorrhea and foul odor need to see an otolaryngologist as soon as possible to rule out the presence of a foreign object in one of the nostrils.
 Sometimes, old beads or other small objects are found in the nostrils.

 How is rhinosinusitis treated?

 The need for medical treatment should be considered in children with typical and prolonged symptoms (at least 3 weeks) and only after having explained the condition to the parents.
 How should they be treated?
-Usually a simple penicillin (for example, amoxicillin) is sufficient.
+Usually, a simple penicillin (for example, amoxicillin) is sufficient.
 For how long?
 This is a condition that usually requires a relatively long duration of treatment, approximately 10 days.

 In children who have already received many courses of amoxicillin for one reason or another, amoxicillin-clavulanate (600) may be considered (read more about the different types of amoxicillin-clavulanate here).